Creating the Schedule

 To schedule a recording for engine groups, select the required engine group from the "Show" drop-down list and double-click the required time cell; the "New Recording" window appears:

 |Make sure the Planner Host service and Cinegy Capture Archive Adapter are started and the Cinegy Capture engine is running.|

 Choose the required engine group from the list of available engine groups and specify the name, start/end date as well as description of the recording.

 Check the "Templates" option and use the drop-down list to select engine templates for your recording session:

 Select the "Routing" checkbox and enter the source name to switch the input stream to this source for the relevant Capture engine:

 |The routing source name will be displayed as a tooltip for the recordings using routing.|

 The "Submit as approved" checkbox controls the recording approval.
 If checked, it indicates that the recording is approved and ready for capturing.
 Otherwise, it means the recording is pending for the operator’s approval and requires update or improvement.

 Having configured all the parameters of the recording being created, press the "Save" button to create the scheduled recording.

-The block representing the scheduled tab will be located on the time scale according to the specified time.
+The block representing the scheduled task will be located on the time scale according to the specified time.
 The task scheduled within the specific engine group is additionally displayed with the following icon: